man > perlcall(1)

 asynch_close($fh);

-time.
-Using a hash has the distinct advantage that it allows an unlimited number of
+Using a hash has the distinct advantage that it allows an unlimited number of callbacks to be

-the file handle to Perl subroutine mapping?
-Say in the asynchronous i/o package, the
+file handle to Perl subroutine mapping?
+Say in the asynchronous i/o package, the callback

 void